 We love lifelong learners!

-Doug and Larry re-create a saddle auction in the 1930s.
+Re-creating a saddle auction in the 1930s.

 Portraying life on the Ozark homefront during the Civil War.

 Looking for scavenger hunt clues in the exhibit hall.

 Patiently waiting for a haircut during our Sheep to Shawl event.